JamesZhang2/Instant-Messaging/INSTALL.md

 ### Client

 Open a new terminal.
 Go to the client directory using `cd src/client`.
 Then run `make run`.
 The client interface should be up and running.

+### Restart the whole IM system

+Go to the server directory using `cd src/server`.
+Then run `make clean`.
+The data files in the server side should have been all deleted.

+Then, go to the client directory using `cd src/client`.
+Then run `make clean` again.
+The data files in the client side should have been all deleted.

+Be sure to run `make clean` on both server and client side.

+*Note: running `make clean` permanently erases all data and cannot be restored. *